pedrob1ih/VocabularyChart/README.md

 # VocabularyChart
 Java library and app to create a list from an input text.
-Is useful to study the vocabulary of a certain book
+Is useful to study the vocabulary of a certain text

 ##How To Use
 just execute the .jar whith ``` java -jar VocabularyChart.jar "text" ```